mzboito/SciMet2017/README.md

 COMMENTS:

-I provided a PDF version, but the report is "nicer" when read on the html format.
+I provided a PDF version, but the report is way "nicer" when read on the html format.